-Pikl's extensive cover is built for hosting and is backed by expertise.
-We don't place limits on how often you can host at your property and our cover is backed by world class insurers.
+Pikl’s extensive Airbnb insurance is built for hosting and is backed by expertise.
+We don’t place limits on how often you can host at your property and our cover is backed by world class insurers.

 If you’re an Airbnb host, having the right insurance in place is essential

 * The cover provided by most standard insurers is inadequate.
 However, this varies from insurer to insurer.
 Contact us so we can assess your cover with you.

 Common questions from real hosts

 Doesn’t Airbnb cover me if something goes wrong?

 Airbnb provides more protection than some other platforms but it’s not a replacement for insurance.
 Airbnb’s own website states this.
 Several gaps in protection could leave you exposed if you don’t have additional cover elsewhere.